 The rising costs of lead generation, increased competition, and the rapidly growing population of competing companies are all challenges in the B2B world.

-Marketers are constantly being challenged to drive qualified leads into the sales funnel and to make sure that the cost per lead (CPL) is optimized.
+Marketers are constantly challenged to drive qualified leads into the sales funnel and ensure that the cost per lead (CPL) is optimized.
 Of course, the lower the CPL, the better.
-However, many companies end up focusing too much on outbound lead generation and are forced to need even more sales to cover the initial cost of acquiring those leads.
-This practice is dangerous and should be avoided as much as possible.
+However, many companies focus too much on outbound lead generation requiring even more sales to cover the initial cost of acquiring those leads.
+Avoid this dangerous practice.

 One way for marketers to offset this challenge is to implement an inbound marketing strategy to reduce their B2B CPL.
 A recent State of Inbound Marketing report, which includes insights from over 3,300 executives, business owners, and marketers from all over the globe, revealed that there is a dramatic reduction in CPL for inbound marketing tactics as opposed to traditional marketing strategies.